Hi! I’m Sue Spencer Mitchell.

-That means I will inspire you to finally work consistently on your memoir project.
-I teach methods that make the creative process feel manageable.
+I teach methods that make the creative process feel easier and help you complete a memoir project during this lifetime!
 At An Untold Story, you’ll get the tools, support and confidence you need to succeed.

 Maybe they’re worried what people will think, or they believe no one will be interested.
 Often, they don’t believe they’re good enough writers.
 Many don’t find time for what feels like a large and overwhelming project.
 Whatever the reason, their story remains untold.